Mobile web

-The mobile web comprises mobile browser-based World Wide Web services accessed from handheld mobile devices, such as smartphones or feature phones, through a mobile or other wireless network.
+The mobile web comprises mobile browser-based World Wide Web services accessed from mobile devices, such as laptops, tablets, mobile phones, smartwatches, smartglasses, handheld devices like fitness trackers, PDAs and so on through a mobile or other wireless network.

 History and development

-Traditionally, the World Wide Web has been accessed via fixed-line services on laptops and desktop computers.
-However, the web is now more accessible by portable and wireless devices.
-Early 2010 ITU (International Telecommunication Union) report said that with current growth rates, web access by people on the go – via laptops and smart mobile devices – was likely to exceed web access from desktop computers within the following five years.
-In January 2014, mobile internet use exceeded desktop use in the United States.
-The shift to mobile Web access has accelerated since 2007 with the rise of larger multitouch smartphones, and since 2010 with the rise of multitouch tablet computers.
-Both platforms provide better Internet access, screens, and mobile browsers, or application-based user Web experiences than previous generations of mobile devices.
-Web designers may work separately on such pages, or pages may be automatically converted, as in Mobile Wikipedia.
-Faster speeds, smaller, feature-rich devices, and a multitude of applications continue to drive explosive growth for mobile internet traffic.
-GSMA estimates that 4.7 billion users (almost 60% of the world population) were subscribed to mobile internet by the end of 2024 – an increase of 2.2 billion users since 2015.
+Prior to 2014, the World Wide Web was primarily accessed via fixed-line services by laptops and desktop computers.
+However, the convenience offered by (personal) mobile devices saw an aggressive shift in the user mix favoring mobile devices since then.
+In early 2010, ITU (International Telecommunication Union) reported that with current growth rates, web access by people on the go – via laptops and smart mobile devices – was likely to exceed web access from desktop computers within the following five years.
+Since 2017, the mobile web has transitioned from simple, mobile-optimized webpages to faster, more powerful Progressive Web Apps (PWAs) based webpages that deliver nearly-app-like experiences and features like offline support, push engagement, and rich interactivity — all within mobile browsers themselves.
+Modern standards and 5G connectivity have played a crucial role in this transition.
+As of an April 2015 report by the "Newframedigital" website, mobile devices contributed to 63.3% of all global web traffic, leaving desktop devices far behind at just 37.7%.
+This trend can be expected to continue in 2026 and beyond because mobile devices are becoming smaller, faster, more accessible, and convenient than desktops by the day.
+GSMA estimated that 4.7 billion users (almost 60% of the world population) would be subscribed to the mobile web by the end of 2024 – an increase of 2.2 billion users since 2015.
+As of 2025, this figure was reportedly 5.34 billion users.

 The distinction between mobile web applications and native applications is anticipated to become increasingly blurred, as mobile browsers gain direct access to the hardware of mobile devices (including accelerometers and GPS chips), and the speed and abilities of browser-based applications improve.
 Persistent storage and access to sophisticated user interface graphics functions may further reduce the need for the development of platform-specific native applications.

 The mobile web has also been called Web 3.0, drawing parallels to the changes users were experiencing as Web 2.0 websites proliferated.